Complete our first ever listener survey to let us know what you think about Talking Rubbish

 23. Recycling rewards - exploring Deposit Return Schemes

 Deposit Return Schemes are officially on the horizon!
 With the Government having recently passed legislation, there’s no better time to dive into the details.
 How exactly do these schemes work?
-Will we all really be returning our drinks bottles and …
+Will we all really be returning our drinks bottles and cans to stores?
+And why might this be a challenge …

 Listen to the Episode